itsays-zqc/my-website/docs/faq/Physics/BC.md

 ## 1.PML

-The intensity of the light field after entering the PML layer will decay, which can be used to absorb the electromagnetic field at the boundary.You can set the absorption of PML through the following parameters.
+The intensity of the light field after entering the PML layer will decay, which can be used to absorb the electromagnetic field at the boundary.
+You can set the absorption of PML through the following parameters.

 * Number of layers of PML.